Archive

 …is a bit of ranting.
 So I have obliged, though it is a rant I deeply believe in.
 See The literacy we need but many don’t want… That “many” includes just about everyone on Howard’s side of politics and some on Rudd’s, but if you really want an education revolution that might deliver a healthy democracy, this is the way you have to go.

-Categories: Education, my sites
+Posted in Education, my sites

 Global warming a hoax?
 No, the hoax claim is a hoax…